 We have more advice in our Halo Infinite Heatwave guide too!

-The reason it's up in high tier?
+The reason it's up in the high tier?
 The melee damage.
-With the Mangler, you get a one-shot, one-melee kill, which is absolutely devastating if you're able to close the distance on your foes.
+With the Mangler, you get a one-shot, one-melee kill, which is devastating if you can close the distance on your foes.
 Give it a try with some tips from our Halo Infinite Mangler guide.